25 Ways to Improve GallBladder Health

 11. Eat Small Meals:

 If you have a sluggish gallbladder or have had your gallbladder removed, you should never eat large meals.
-You will be unable to emulsify the fats and will cause tremendous digestive stress.
+You will be unable to emulsify the fats which will cause tremendous digestive stress.
 Consume 3-4 small meals during your eating period for the day.
 Shakes and smoothies are great for the liver and gallbladder.

 12. Use Chlorophyll Rich Foods:

-These help to purify the blood stream and improve bile secretions.
-Any dark green leafy vegetable will work along with things like wheat grass, oat grass and microalgae such as chlorella and spirulina.
+These help to purify the bloodstream and improve bile secretions.
+Any dark green leafy vegetable will work along with things like wheat grass, oat grass, and microalgae such as chlorella and spirulina.

 green juice fasting, Green Juice Fasting: Benefits and How To Do It Right